 Prevention measures

-The best way to prevent smegma buildup is good hygiene habits.
+The best way to prevent smegma buildup is by maintaining good hygiene habits.
+Wearing cotton underwear and avoiding tight pants can also reduce sebum and moisture that lead to smegma accumulation.

-For boys and men, a pediatrician or urologist may recommend phimosis surgery in order to make cleaning under the foreskin easier and prevent the buildup of smegma.
+For boys and men with persistent phimosis, a pediatrician or urologist may recommend phimosis surgery to ease cleaning under the foreskin.
+Read more about phimosis treatments.